 estimate how much was lost by the hotels, motels, gas stations, and restaurants

 across the state as bikers visited helmet free states for their vacations and

 day trips.
-The amount of money that motorcyclists spend in
+The amount of money that motorcyclists spend in free states is not

 According to a UCF survey,

 two annual motorcycle rallies (Bike Week and Biketoberfest) generated $744

 million in revenue for the area and an equivalent of 17,800 full-time,

 year-round jobs in 2001, the year of the study.

 Daytona Beach actually takes in more money from its